alex/what-happens-when/README.rst

 * When using ``GPU`` for graphical rendering computations the graphical software layers split the task into multiple pieces, so it can take advantage of ``GPU`` massive parallelism for float point calculations required for the rendering process.

-Window Server
+WINDOW SERVER
 -------------

-Post-rendering and user-induced execution
+Post-rendering and User-induced Execution
 -----------------------------------------

 After rendering has been completed, the browser executes JavaScript code as a result of some timing mechanism (such as a Google Doodle animation) or user interaction (typing a query into the search box and receiving suggestions).